simonw/sqlite-authorizer-examples/README.md

 # SQLite authorizer examples

-SQLite has a mechanism for authorizing access to database objects using an authorizer callback function.
+SQLite has a mechanism for authorizing access to database objects using an authorizer callback function, [documented here](https://www.sqlite.org/c3ref/c_alter_table.html).

 This document demonstrates the different actions and arguments that are checked for different types of queries.